-My Brilliant Friend is the first title of the bestselling Neapolitan Novels, a four-book series written by pseudonymous author Elena Ferrante and translated by American editor Ann Goldstein.
+what happened in anyway?
+And, more importantly, what elements of the book will make their way to television this weekend?
+(If you’ve watched the totally captivating, My Brilliant Friend, just released official trailer, you might already have some idea.)
+Notably, this adaptation is also HBO's first foray into a foreign-language series — the script is Italian, with English subtitles. , a four-book series written by My Brilliant Friend is the first title of the bestselling Neapolitan Novels pseudonymous author Elena Ferrante and translated by American editor Ann Goldstein.
 The novel takes readers into the post-World War II lives of two Italian girls: Raffaella (Lila) Cerullo and Elena (Lenú) Greco, as they navigate the loves, losses, politics, and poverty of their, at times, suffocatingly insular Naples neighborhood.
 Following Lila and Lenú from ages six to 16, My Brilliant Friend is both a universally relatable story of the myriad complexities of girlhood friendship as well as an investigation into how girls — especially girls born with two strikes against them already — grow into women.
 The novel also confronts the meaning of an education; formal schooling frequently collides with street smarts in ways that leave both girls grasping for more.
 Basically, I can’t wait to see what HBO has done with this one.

-Here are 11 things that happened in My Brilliant Friend — almost sure to make their way into the television series.
-You're warned: there are major spoilers ahead.
+things that happened in — almost sure to make their way into the television series.
+You're warned: there are My Brilliant Friend major spoilers ahead.
+Lila Cerullo disappears.

 In the first pivotal scene in the novel — one featured in the HBO trailer — Elena and Lila have traded dolls: Elena’s beloved Tina for Lila’s inferior Nu.
 Almost immediately, Lila throws Tina into a sewer grate in the street.
 Horrified, Elena throws Nu in after her, inspiring what is sure to be the central line of the entire series (and the girls’ friendship): “What you do, I do.”